kandashi/sidebar-context/README.md

 ### Scene

 - Adds a menu to the context dropdown for the Scene Directory menus to shut all doors in the selected scene to prepare it for a fresh visit from characters.
 The Doors that are currently locked remain locked, and are not closed.
 - Adds a menu to the context dropdown for the Scene Directory menus to delete fog in the selected scene to prepare it for a fresh visit from characters.
-I find it useful after QAing a new map for holes in walls/doors and checking lighting, etc.
+I find it useful after finishing a new map for holes in walls/doors and checking lighting, etc.
 - Add on the folder scene context options the two options for hide all the scene on the navigation bar or show all.
 - Add a preload scene button